rax-maas/blueflood/README.md

 rollup slave.
 See also RollupService.PollPeriod.

 ### Rejected Slot Checks
-Monitors how ofen slot checks are rejected because no thread is available to service the request.
+Monitors how often slot checks are rejected because no thread is available to service the request.
 If this is regularly happening, you may wish to increase RollupService.PollPeriod.